oceanhealth/fukushima/README.md

 # Overview
 #### This is a health and safety analysis of the proposed radioactive water discharge into the Pacific Ocean.
-Radioactive contamination from Fukushima has already been detected in plants and animals in California, ranging from fish ([Stanford](https://news.stanford.edu/news/2012/may/tuna-radioactive-materials-053012.html)) to wine ([CNN](https://edition.cnn.com/2018/07/23/health/california-wine-radioactive-fukushima-trnd/index.html)).
+Radioactive contamination from Fukushima has already been detected in plants, animals and the foodchain in California, ranging from fish ([Stanford](https://news.stanford.edu/news/2012/may/tuna-radioactive-materials-053012.html)) to wine ([CNN](https://edition.cnn.com/2018/07/23/health/california-wine-radioactive-fukushima-trnd/index.html)).
 Computer models ( [GEOMAR](https://www.geomar.de/en/news/article/fukushima-the-fate-of-contaminated-waters) ) show the spread of highly diluted radionuclides reaching the U.S. in just 5 months after the start of discharge.

 ![flowmodel](docs/assets/img/compmodel2.png)
 SOURCE: [https://www.geomar.de/en/news/article/fukushima-the-fate-of-contaminated-waters](https://www.geomar.de/en/news/article/fukushima-the-fate-of-contaminated-waters)